 February 17, 2014 ~ Ian Fleming Smith, commonly known as reggae, dancehall singer Wayne Smith, passed away in Kingston, Jamaica ~ Best known for his 1985 hit single Under Mi Sleng Teng, generally regarded as the beginning of ragga.
 Its rhythm is based on a riff from Eddie Cochran's Somethin' Else, its lyrics inspired by Barrington Levy's Under Mi Sensi.
 Smith is also know for songs such as Come Along and Ain't No Meaning In Saying Goodbye. ~ Smith was born in 1965

-February 17, 2013 ~ Malinda Gayle McCready, commonly known as country singer Mindy McCready, passed away in Heber Springs, Arkansas, USA ~ Sometimes referred to as “the Amy Winehouse of Country”.
-Released her debut album, Ten Thousand Angels, in 1996.
-Known for songs such as Ten Thousand Angels, Guys Do It All The Time, A Girl's Gotta Do What A Girl's Gotta Do, You'll Never Know, and others ~ McCready was born in 1975
+February 17, 2013 ~ Malinda Gayle McCready, commonly known as country singer Mindy McCready, passed away in Heber Springs, Arkansas, USA ~ Sometimes referred to as “the Amy Winehouse of Country” for the turmoil and struggles she encountered in her personal life.
+Recorded five well-received albums, before dying of a self-inflicted gunshot wound a month after her former boyfriend, father of her younger son, had done the same on the exact same porch just one month earlier.
+Best known for the Billboard Country No.1 hit Guys Do It All The Time off her 1996 Ten Thousand Angels debut album.
+Other well known songs include Ten Thousand Angels, Maybe He'll Notice Her Now with Richie McDonald, A Girl's Gotta Do What A Girl's Gotta Do, and You'll Never Know ~ McCready was born in 1975

 February 17, 2010 ~ Folk, blues, roots singer, guitarist, songwriter Ruby Hunter, full name Ruby Charlotte Margaret Hunter, passed away ~ Musical and life partner of Archie Roach, with whom she had two sons and three foster children.
 As a solo artist became the first Aboriginal female artist to release a full-length album, namely Thought Within.
 Also noted for writing and performing the autobiographical Ruby's Story with Roach, Paul Grabowsky and the Australian Art Orchestra, which premiered in 2004 at the Sydney Opera House to critical acclaim ~ Hunter was born in 1955